google/oss-fuzz-gen/README.md

 # A Framework for Fuzz Target Generation and Evaluation

-This framework generates fuzz targets for real-world `C`/`C++` projects with various Large Language Models (LLM) and benchmarks them via the [`OSS-Fuzz` platform](https://github.com/google/oss-fuzz).
+This framework generates fuzz targets for real-world `C`/`C++` projects with Large Language Models (LLM) and benchmarks them via the [`OSS-Fuzz` platform](https://github.com/google/oss-fuzz).

 More details available in [AI-Powered Fuzzing: Breaking the Bug Hunting Barrier](https://security.googleblog.com/2023/08/ai-powered-fuzzing-breaking-bug-hunting.html):